Pareto-Efficient Quantum Circuit Simulation Using Tensor Contraction Deferral: Results

-Fig.~\ref{fig:histogram} shows the histograms of the log-transformed outcome probabilities ($\log(Np)$) obtained for the 49- and 56-qubit circuits plotted together with their theoretical distributions given by Equation~\eqref{eq:gumbel} for $\alpha=1$.
-The histogram for the 49-qubit circuit incorporates all $2^{49}$ outcome probabilities, while the one for the 56-qubit circuit incorporates only the arbitrarily selected slice of $2^{37}$ outcome probabilities that were calculated for that circuit.
-As these graphs illustrate, there is an extremely close agreement between the observed and predicted distributions in both cases.
+After computing the amplitudes, we analyze the distributions of the corresponding outcome probabilities to verify whether the observed distributions of probabilities adhere to the theoretically expected truncated exponential (Porter-Thomas) distributions \cite{boixo2018supremacy}.
+Because outcome probabilities vary over several orders of magnitude and scale inversely with the number of outcomes, histograms are accumulated for log-transformed outcome probabilities $z=\log(Np)$, where $N=2^n$, $n$ being the number of qubits and $p$ being an outcome probability.
+This mapping yields the expected truncated Gumbel distribution for the resulting histogram:

-Fig.~\ref{fig:amplitudeplot} shows a plot of the histograms obtained for an aggregation of the slices calculated for the 49-qubit circuit.
-Each histogram is an aggregation of 32 slices, and the 64 individual histograms have been stacked together and rendered as a surface plot to better reveal variations between the histograms.
-As can be seen in this figure, the variations are concentrated at the extreme tails of the distribution where very low probabilities and, hence, very low bin counts are observed in the histograms.
+Fig.~\ref{fig:amplitudeplot} shows a plot of the histograms we obtain for an aggregation of the slices calculated for the 49-qubit circuit.
+Each histogram is an aggregation of 32 slices, and the 64 individual histograms are stacked together and rendered as a surface plot to better reveal variations between the histograms.
+As can be seen in this figure, the variations are concentrated at the extreme tail ends of the distribution where very low probabilities and, hence, very low bin counts are observed in the histograms.
 Such variations are expected in histograms whenever one is dealing with low bin counts.
-The effects are magnified in this case because the vertical axis (corresponding to bin counts) is plotted on a log scale.
-The same magnification effect can likewise be observed in Fig.~\ref{fig:histogram}.
-Except for such minor variations at low bin counts, Fig.~\ref{fig:amplitudeplot} reveals that the distributions of outcome probabilities across slices are virtually identical, demonstrating that this distribution is essentially isotropic across the quantum state.
+Fig.~\ref{fig:amplitudeplot} reveals that the distributions of outcome probabilities across slices are virtually identical, demonstrating that this distribution is essentially isotropic across the quantum state, as expected, and there is an extremely close agreement between the observed and predicted distributions.